Sriram192/Automate-LAMMPS-using-Python/README.md

 To make life easier, we ought to automate mundane jobs

-automate_MD.py driver code that runs your MD simulations *.lammps files are input template files that needs to be setup *.data are initial configuration files
+automate_MD.py driver code that runs your MD simulations \n *.lammps files are input template files that needs to be setup *.data are initial configuration files